Nominations are closed for the 2014 National Mental Health on Campus Conference.

 - Completion of a nomination form does not guarantee an award

-- Winners will be announced at the Active Minds National Mental Health on Campus Conference on November 9th and 10th in Orlando, FL
+- Winners will be notified beforehand, and announced formally at the Active Minds Mental Health on Campus Conference on November 15, 2013 in Washington, DC

-- To win an award, nominees or their chapters must be present at the conference
+- To receive an award, nominees or their chapter representatives must be present at the conference

 Chapter of the Year Award

-This award recognizes a five-star chapter that sets itself apart by being an invaluable asset to its campus.
-The Active Minds Chapter of the Year typically has an effective executive board and passionate chapter members, hosts innovative events that reach a large portion of their school, and makes great strides in changing the conversation about mental health on their campus.
+This award recognizes a Five-Star Chapter that sets itself apart by being an invaluable asset to its campus.
+The Active Minds Chapter of the Year has an effective executive board and passionate chapter members, hosts innovative programs that reach a large portion of their school, and makes significant strides in changing its' campus culture surrounding mental health.
 This award is open to all Active Minds chapters who are in good standing with the national organization.

-Active Minds will recognize a chapter that has demonstrated particular creativity and innovation in programming.
+Active Minds will recognize a chapter that has demonstrated particular creativity and innovation in programming around mental health.
 This award is open to all registered Active Minds chapters in good standing.
-Please visit www.activeminds.org/programshare and fill out a Program Share Form to electronically submit the creative program/event you want us to consider for this award.